- Programs & Services

 Please read the instructions on how to complete the Blood Lead Screening Form.

-Fax Authorization Request Form
+Change Authorization Request Form (PDF)

 Please use the Change Authorization Request Form for all re-issued reports, demographic corrections, test additions, or other laboratory report modifications.
 The form must be signed, dated, and faxed to the Kansas Health and Environmental Laboratories (KHEL) before any final changes will be made on all preliminary or final laboratory reports.

-Laboratory Report Delivery Form
+Laboratory Report Delivery Form (PDF)

 Please use the Laboratory Report Delivery Form to change submitting health care facility preference for laboratory report delivery.
 The form must be signed, dated, and faxed to the Kansas Health and Environmental Laboratories (KHEL) before any changes will be made to the current laboratory report delivery method.